 The weather is hot and sticky all year round, the traffic is crazy yet the people still come.
-Bangkok consistently holds the title as the world’s second most visited city.
+Bangkok now holds the title as the world’s most visited city.
 International visitors flock to Bangkok for the food, culture, temples, shopping and its affordability.
-Bangkok is one of the best cities in world for bargain priced luxury hotels.
+Bangkok is one of the best cities in the world for bargain priced luxury hotels.

 Nightlife of Gay Bangkok

 Gay Bangkok has a huge number of bars and clubs to enjoy, in fact Bangkok is often rated one of the best gay cities in the world.
 Silom is the gay capital of Bangkok home to most of the gay bars, clubs and saunas but there is much more to gay Bangkok than just Silom.
 Sukhumvit Road, Aor Tor Gor and Khao San Road are important areas for anybody who’s trying to explore all of Bangkok.

 Without a doubt most of gay Bangkok’s action occurs around Silom Soi 2, Soi 4 and Soi Twilight.
 Busy every night of the week, Silom Soi 2 is gay Bangkok clubbing central and home to the famous DJ Station, Bangkok’s most famous gay club.
 Only a couple hundred meters away is Silom Soi 4, Bangkok’s gay bar street with the iconic Telephone and Balcony Bars.
 Offering cheap drinks with a street view, Silom Soi 4 is the ideal spot for pre-party drinks.
 Soi Twilight is where you will find gay Bangkok’s naughty side.
 This strip of gay red light bars opens the eyes of any traveller!
 Delve into the Bangkok Boys, Classic or Dream Boys to watch some of their inventive raunchy shows.